How much does an elopement cost in the UK in 2026?

 Set a Budget

-Seems so obvious, right?
+Seems so obvious, right?!
 Decide on the total amount you’re willing to spend on your elopement and be realistic about your financial situation.
 No good planning a day that’s over-the-top luxury if your budget is small.
 Also, consider setting aside a contingency fund for any unexpected expenses.

 Break down costs

 To work out how much your elopement is going to cost you – you’ll need to research and list all potential expenses.
-Now – I’ve done a bit of a generic exercise for you below but of course, I have no idea what type of wedding ceremony you’re dreaming of, what your taste in clothes is or how much money you’d love to spend on your kids/dogs/others on your elopement day.
+Now – I’ve done a bit of a generic exercise for you below, but of course, I have no idea what type of wedding ceremony you’re dreaming of, what your taste in clothes is or how much money you’d love to spend on your kids/dogs/others on your elopement day.

-3. Wedding dress/suit: Consider the cost of outfits for both of you, whether you’re going for something formal or more casual.
+- Wedding dress/suit: Consider the cost of outfits for both of you, whether you’re going for something formal or more casual.
 Also include items you intend to buy for your kid(s)/dog(s)/other(s).
-You can pick up a pre-loved wedding dress from Oxfam from £50 (I’m not saying you have to.
+You can pick up a pre-loved wedding dress from Oxfam for £50 (I’m not saying you have to.
 I’m just saying you could if you wanted to) or spend in the region of £600 for a dreamy dress from Needle & Thread.
 Plus everything in between.

-4. Photographer: If capturing the moment is important to you, research and include the cost of hiring a professional.
-Expect to pay on average £1500 for shorter coverage of your day or let your photographer help you plan a more adventurous multi-day experience.
+- Photographer: If capturing the moment is important to you, research and include the cost of hiring a professional.
+Expect to pay on average £1500 for shorter coverage of your day, or let your photographer help you plan a more adventurous multi-day experience.
 If you choose to elope to a beautiful part of the UK that you are not familiar with (Wales, Scotland, Ireland) – go for a photographer like me who specialises in elopement photography – we know the area you’ve chosen like the back of our hand and can help you craft a totally bespoke adventurous wedding/elopement day showing you all the best places and knowing when to go where for the most magical sunsets and sunrises for a truly once-in-a-lifetime wedding day.

 How much does an elopement cost in the UK?

-Let’s assume it’s just the two of you eloping to Wales for a weekend and based on the generic examples above, here’s a breakdown of what you can realistically expect to pay (on average) for your elopement wedding:
+Let’s assume it’s just the two of you eloping to Wales for a weekend, and based on the generic examples above, here’s a breakdown of what you can realistically expect to pay (on average) for your elopement wedding:

 Legal & venue fees – £750